 Stage 1: For any DevOps implementation, an assessment of the existing process and implementation for around 2 to 3 weeks taking an average of 5 applications is a must to gauge the AS-IS process, identifies the improvement areas and provides a roadmap for the implementation.

 Typically a senior profile like a DevOps architect should be involved to conduct this assessment.

 Stage 2: A pilot POC can be done to showcase the end to end working of DevOps.
 Once this has been accepted and approved by the end-users only then the actual implementation, handover and rolls out the plan for the projects involved should be carried out.

 Any pieces of training required will also need to be imparted to the process or tools.
 DevOps architects, engineers, and testers would need to be involved at this stage.

 Stage 3: The projects should now be in DevOps mode with all the components of continuous integration/delivery/testing and monitoring that is being followed.

 Q #10) Can DevOps be applied to a Waterfall process?
 Explain the significance of the Agile process in DevOps implementation.

 The solution to the above problem was that the Agile process has to bring in agility in both development and operations.
-The agile process could be the principle or a certain pre-requisite may be required for DevOps implementation.
+The agile process could be the principal or a certain pre-requisite may be required for DevOps implementation.
 DevOps goes hand in hand with the Agile process.

 The focus area is to release the software in a very timely manner with shorter release cycles and quick feedback.
-So the agile process focus will mainly be on speed and in DevOps, it works well with the automation of various tools
+So, the agile process focus will mainly be on speed and in DevOps, it works well with the automation of various tools

 Q #11) What is the difference between Continuous Delivery and Continuous Deployment?